1

 Turn your passion into a mission of service.

 Caring for the Army's spiritual health is the mission of the Chaplain Corps, vital to the morale and readiness of our Soldiers and their families.
-The Army's strength depends on securing capable, experienced religious leaders who embrace this sacred call to serve.
+The Army's strength depends on securing capable, experienced religious leaders who embrace this sacred call to serve the selfless 1% of our nation by nurturing the living, caring for the wounded and honoring the fallen.

 Answering the sacred call – ways to serve

 A chaplain’s mission is to bring Soldiers to God and God to Soldiers.
 America calls on our Army to fight and win our nation’s wars and Army chaplains are there every step of the way.
 Whether in training or operations, Army chaplains represent hundreds of American denominations and faith traditions and fulfill a sacred calling of service captured in our motto, “Pro Deo et Patria” (for God and country).
-Selecting a vocation as an Army chaplain means making a difference in the world.
-There are two ways in which you can answer the call to serve others.
+Being an Army chaplain means making a difference in the world.
+There are three ways in which you can answer the call to serve others.

 Army Reserve Chaplain - The U.S. Army Reserve is the part-time force that provides essential capabilities to the Army, giving them added scale and scope to respond to challenges at home and abroad.
 As a chaplain in the Army Reserve, you will be able to pursue a civilian ministry while you train near home and serve your community.
 You will spend two days a month on duty and two weeks a year training.